openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

     ```

     The user will need to logout and login to see the new group added.
 If you added your user to this group and still cannot get permission, reboot Linux to ensure the new group permission is attached to the `openhab` user.
-- Once the gateway is discovered and added, a second discovery request from Inbox will discover devices.
+- Once the USB gateway is configured/added, a discovery request from Inbox will discover devices connected to it.
 Because of the ZigBee radio network, discovery will take ~40-60 sec.
 Be patient!
 - Wireless devices must be part of the same ZigBee network of the ZigBee USB Gateway to discover them.
 Please refer to [this video by BTicino](https://www.youtube.com/watch?v=CoIgg_Xqhbo) to setup a ZigBee wireless network which includes the ZigBee USB Gateway
 - Only powered wireless devices part of the same ZigBee network and within radio coverage of the ZigBee USB Gateway will be discovered.
-Unreachable or not powered devices will be discovered as *GENERIC* devices and cannot be controlled.
-Control units cannot be discovered by the ZigBee USB Gateway and therefore are not supported
+Unreachable or not powered devices will be discovered as *GENERIC* devices and cannot be controlled
+- Wireless control units cannot be discovered by the ZigBee USB Gateway and therefore are not supported

 ## Thing Configuration

 ### Configuring BUS/SCS Gateway

-To add a gateway manually using PaperUI: go to *Inbox > "+" > OpenWebNet > click `ADD MANUALLY`* and then select `OpenWebNet BUS Gateway` device.
+To add a BUS gateway manually using PaperUI: go to *Inbox > "+" > OpenWebNet > click `ADD MANUALLY`* and then select `BUS Gateway`.

 Configuration parameters are: